 - They form lasting friendships without pressure to impress girls or compete for feminine attention.

-- Male teachers and military staff serve as excellent role models.
+- Military staff serve as excellent role models.

 Myths About All-Boys Schools